Does landlord insurance cover tenant’s belongings?09-09-2021 | Landlord Insurance Advice

 Landlords’ may have insurance to cover the property and potentially the fixtures and fittings but they aren’t responsible for insuring their tenants’ possessions.
 If your tenants want to insure their contents, they’ll need to buy their own contents insurance policy.
 It’s wise to encourage tenants to do this once you agree that they can move in.

-Landlord insurance is a sensible investment for anyone leasing their property.
+Specialist landlord insurance is a sensible investment for anyone leasing their property.
 The exact details of the policy can be tailored for you and will differ from person to person and policy to policy.
 However, landlord insurance generally provides protection for the main risks landlords face, including:

 Sure, you might not be covered for every eventuality, but if you buy wisely and read the fine print, you should find that you’re covered in the way you want to be.